What is Methamphetamine?

 Therapies to Combat Meth Addiction

-At pH Wellness, we believe that lasting recovery from meth addiction requires more than just detoxโit demands a strong foundation of personalized, evidence-based therapies.
-As a trusted treatment center in Southern California, we offer a wide range of treatment types that address the psychological, emotional, and behavioral roots of drug use, while empowering individuals to build healthier, more fulfilling lives.
+At pH Wellness, we believe a full recovery from meth addiction needs more than just detox.
+It is built on a strong base of personal, proven therapies.
+As a trusted treatment center in Southern California, we offer many types of treatment.
+These address the mental, emotional, and behavioral reasons for drug use and help people build better, happier lives.

-Here are the core therapeutic interventions we provide as part of our treatment for meth addiction:
+Here are the main therapies we offer as part of our treatment for meth addiction:

 Individual Therapy Sessions